iturdikulov/notes/Maintenance.md

 - Downloads directory (mobile/desktop/tablet).
 - My old literature inbox: `~/Arts_and_Entertainment/literature/inbox/` need to clean-up.
-- Audion notes (mobile/tablet).
+- Audio notes (mobile/tablet).
 Maybe I find some plugin in obsidian, which support audio to text conversion or build some workflow.
 - RNR tasks in [[Taskwarrior|taskwarrior]] and `project:inbox` tasks.
 Handled by taskwarrior CLI.